aayush-makkad/JDF-Service/README.md

 # java-database-framework

-Working on developing a framework to easen up the process for backend development for ava applications by handling jdbc and sql commands on its own.
+Working on developing a library to easen up the process for backend development for ava applications by handling jdbc and sql commands on its own.

 Just provide credentials, table and column identifiers and you are good to go . :)